Agonist vs Antagonist Drugs for Addiction Treatment

 5. Supports Recovery

-By mimnimizing cravings and withdrawal symptoms, agonist therapy supports recovery by allowing individuals to concentrate on therapy and make positive lifestyle changes.
+By minimizing cravings and withdrawal symptoms, agonist treatment supports recovery by allowing individuals to concentrate on therapy and make positive lifestyle changes.

 6. Increases Recovery Success